sindresorhus/query-string/readme.md

 Type: `object`\
 Default: `{}`

 Specify a pre-defined schema to be used when parsing values.
-The types specified will take precedence over options such as: `parseNumber`, `parseBooleans`, and `arrayFormat`.
+The types specified will take precedence over options such as: `parseNumbers`, `parseBooleans`, and `arrayFormat`.

 Use this feature to override the type of a value.
 This can be useful when the type is ambiguous such as a phone number.